DESTINATIONS · CALABRIA

 The Cathedral as a Centre of Tradition

 The continuity of artistic traditions associated with the cathedral directly influences the museum's collections.
-The influences of Byzantine, Norman, and Renaissance styles shaped the temple's architecture and inspired the creators of the exhibits.
-The physical proximity of the cathedral and museum encourages the discovery of rich religious heritage inscribed in stone and precious metal.
+The influences of Byzantine, Norman and later early modern styles shaped the temple's architecture and inspired the creators of the exhibits.
+The bell tower also reflects later transformations, clearly showing how layered the history of this place is.

 Cultural Influences on Sacred Art in Calabria – in the Diocesan Museum Collection